SandAI-org/MagiAttention/example/megatron/README.md

 We fork a repo of megatron and provide an example for you to train llama-3-1b with magiattention with different cp size.
 You can refer to https://github.com/SandAI-org/Megatron-LM-MagiAttention/pull/1 for more details about how to prepare data, checkpoint, integrate magiattention and do experiments.

-### Experiments
+### Convergence Experiments
-We compare the loss convergence curve of te context_parallel(ring_attention) and megatron by training llama-1b model from scratch.
+We compare the loss convergence curve of te context_parallel(ring_attention) and magiattention by training llama-1b model from scratch.

 Training_settings:
 - dataset:  openwebtext(https://huggingface.co/datasets/Skylion007/openwebtext).